-Park in an open area, away from buildings, trees, brush, other vehicles, or anything that might catch fire.

-Don't pull into a service station!

-Notify emergency services of your problem and your location.
+- Park in an open area, away from buildings, trees, brush, other vehicles, or anything that might catch fire. - Do not pull into a service station! - Notify emergency services of your problem and location.

-Keep the Fire from Spreading.
-Before trying to put out the fire, make sure that it doesn't spread any further.
+Keep the Fire From Spreading.
+Before trying to put out the fire, make sure that it does not spread any further.

-With an engine fire, turn off the engine as soon as you can.
-Don't open the hood if you can avoid it.
+• With an engine fire, turn off the engine as soon as you can.
+Do not open the hood if you can avoid it.
 Shoot foam through louvers, radiator, or from the vehicle's underside.